CymaBay Therapeutics Inc. (CBAY) Shares Decline Despite Market Challenges

 Sponsored

-The average price point forecasted by analysts for CymaBay Therapeutics Inc. (CBAY) is $13.50, which is $3.21 above the current market price.
-The public float for CBAY is 80.92M, and currently, short sellers hold a 13.68% ratio of that float.
-The average trading volume of CBAY on May 12, 2023 was 1.64M shares.
+The average price predicted by analysts for CBAY is $14.00, which is $4.38 above the current price.
+The public float for CBAY is 80.92M and currently, short sellers hold a 13.68% ratio of that float.
+The average trading volume of CBAY on May 16, 2023 was 1.65M shares.

 CBAY’s Market Performance

-CBAY’s stock has seen a 0.19% increase for the week, with a 17.73% rise in the past month and a 21.78% gain in the past quarter.
-The volatility ratio for the week is 3.99%, and the volatility levels for the past 30 days are at 5.32% for CymaBay Therapeutics Inc. The simple moving average for the past 20 days is 1.35% for CBAY’s stock, with a 74.64% simple moving average for the past 200 days.
+CBAY’s stock has seen a -9.69% decrease for the week, with a -5.72% drop in the past month and a 16.43% gain in the past quarter.
+The volatility ratio for the week is 4.05%, and the volatility levels for the past 30 days are at 5.40% for CymaBay Therapeutics Inc. The simple moving average for the past 20 days is -8.62% for CBAY’s stock, with a 57.02% simple moving average for the past 200 days.

 Analysts’ Opinion of CBAY